Personalized Jelly Roll Quilt Pattern

 Letter Appliques

 Cut Background Fabric 12.5″ wide x __?__long: To determine the vertical length (VL) of the background piece for the letters, lay out the pieced jelly roll quilt top.
-Find the center point across the top and across the bottom and measure the vertical length.
+Find the center point across the top and the bottom and measure the vertical length.
 Place this number in the place of the ? above.
 Remember, you can cut this lengthwise on the fabric to avoid seams.
 Set aside for later use.

 LETTERS: (Click here for a detailed tutorial on adding fusible adhesive to appliques) You can create applique letters simply by typing a bold font into a Word document.
 The letters I printed were 6 inches high.
 Each font’s sizing will be different so you will have to play with it a little.
 Click the button below for an alphabet set you can download for free.

-Now arrange the letters on the wrong side of fabric selected for the letters.
+Now arrange the letters on the wrong side of the fabric selected for the letters.
 Remember to place them with the grain unless that does not bother you or you are trying to fussy cut a design element.
 Iron onto fabric according to directions from the webbing you are using.
 Once cooled, cut out letters following the traced lines.
-Pull off paper.
+Pull off the paper.

 Assemble Quilt